What is NIST SP 800-171? How to stay compliant in 2021

-There is no certification body or official audit to determine a contractor’s adherence to the NIST 800-171 controls.
+There is no certification body or official audit to determine a contractor’s adherence to the NIST 800-171 requirements.
 Organizations must self-assess and self-attest to compliance instead.
-Organizations perform an audit against the list of controls found in the publication for all aspects of their network and systems that store or process CUI.
+Organizations perform an audit against the list of requirements found in the publication for all aspects of their network and systems that store or process CUI.

 NIST 800-171 compliance for defense contractors

 Contractors that process CUI as part of their work for the Department of Defense (DoD) use a points-based system to demonstrate compliance with NIST 800-171.
-This process involves a self-assessment against the 110 controls outlined in the NIST 800-171, scoring compliance with each of the individual requirements.
-Organizations gain a point for every implemented requirement, up to a maximum of 110, but subtract weighted penalty points (from -1 to -5) for each unimplemented or partially implemented control.
+This process involves a self-assessment against the 110 requirements outlined in the NIST 800-171, scoring compliance with each of the individual requirements.
+Organizations gain a point for every implemented requirement, up to a maximum of 110, but subtract weighted penalty points (from -1 to -5) for each unimplemented or partially implemented requirement.
 Final scores are registered in the DoD’s Supplier Performance Risk System (SPRS) – scores must be submitted before contract award or renewal.